The rules of the air

 To be able to make this type of flight, VFR pilots must comply with visual meteorological conditions (VMC).
 These conditions are based on the visibility and distance from clouds that the pilot must respect.
 They are summarized in the image below.

-– Out of the clouds and within sight of the surface
+– Flight above the clouds and within visual range of the ground

 (image under CC Atribution license, author: PiRK)

-Collision avoidance (collision is the aeronautical term for a collision between aircraft) is the responsibility of the pilot-in-command for manned aircraft, and of the remote pilot for remotely piloted aircraft.
+The prevention of collisions (a “collision” is the aviation term for a collision between aircraft) is the responsibility of the pilot in command for a manned aircraft, and the responsibility of the remote pilot for a remotely piloted aircraft.

 The rule is simple: avoid proximity to other aircraft and obstacles.